 Insurance can be just a tricky thing.
 Some people know that you can file a claim for spoiled food, but forget to ask themselves if it would be worth it.
 Weirder claims than spoiled food have been made.
 And insurance has so much paperwork!
 "What is the difference between the HO-3 and the HO-5 forms?!?" you might ask, "It's just a number, right?!?"

-Although we aren't aliens from Planet Insurance, we at Andrew G. Gordon, Inc. do our best to meet all of your insurance needs.
+Although we aren't aliens from Insurance Planet, we at Andrew G. Gordon, Inc. do our best to meet all of your insurance needs.
 Whether it's finding a quote, helping you prepare for natural disasters, or just explaining what your insurance policy will do for you, we are here to help!

 So if you ever find yourself experiencing a day that's simply filled with events that stem from Murphy's law, just find a desk and chair and look us up.
 Feel free to contact us at anytime, ask us your questions, and be happy that you live on Earth instead of the dreaded Planet Insurance!